MikulasBar/mluva/docs/language.md

 ```
 let result: Int = add(5, 10)
 ```

+### Built-in Functions
+Mluva provides several built-in functions for common tasks:
+- `print` - prints all arguments to standard output
+- `assert` - checks if all arguments are true, otherwise raises runtime error
+- `format` - interpolates all arguments into string and returns it

+If you try to name your function the same as a built-in function, compiler will raise an error.

 ## Modules
 Modules are basic unit of code organization in Mluva.
 Each module is defined in its own file with `.mv` extension.